-The Novel Coronavirus is spreading so rapidly that it will most likely become a pandemic.
+The Novel Coronavirus is officially a global pandemic.
 The World Health Organization says that a pandemic is the worldwide spread of a new disease.
 A pandemic is when an epidemic spreads between countries, per David Jones, MD, Ph.D.

 Even in times of crisis like this, HIPAA-covered entities must follow all reasonable safeguards to protect the privacy of their patients who may be infected with the disease concerned, in this case, we are talking about the novel coronavirus.
+Any patient information disclosure should always follow the minimum necessary standard.
 However, the HIPAA Privacy rule does offer some accommodation in such cases.

 Special considerations in the HIPAA Privacy Rule